Co-localization with Category-Consistent Features and Geodesic Distance Propagation: Experiments

 \subsection{Category-consistent CNN features selection analysis}

-In this section, we provide an analysis to justify our CCF selection method, where we conduct additional experiments with the same configurations but using different subsets of CNN features for the initial object detection step.
-We use VGG19 for the analysis in this section.
+In this section, we provide an analysis to justify our CCF selection method, where we conducted additional experiments with the same configurations but using different subsets of CNN features for the initial object detection step.
 After clustering the last-layer CNN kernels based on their image-level activations, these clusters were sorted in a decreasing order by the clusters' average activations.
 We then obtained the rough object locations using individual clusters and thresholded on those maps directly to obtain the object locations.
 Their respective average CorLoc scores on the VOC 2007 and 2012 dataset are reported in table \ref{tab:cluster2}.

-The table shows that co-localization performance correlates strongly with the level of average activations of the clusters, suggesting that the most representative features were indeed members of the top cluster.
-We visualize some examples in figure \ref{fig:cluster}, with an image from the \textit{bus} and \textit{motorbike} category, respectively.
+The table shows that the co-localization performance followed in the exact order of the clusters based on their average activations, suggesting that the most representative features were indeed members of the top cluster.
+The visualized examples are shown in figure \ref{fig:cluster}, with an image from the \textit{dog} and \textit{motorbike} category, respectively.
 For each image, the first row is the results of our method when using the first cluster (ranked by their average activation) and the second row shows the results of our method when using the third cluster.
 It is clear that the combined activation maps from the third cluster failed to detect and estimate the object locations, and ultimately lead to incorrect object localization results.
 This indicates that the selection of the top cluster is essential, and the CCFs could not be chosen arbitrarily.

-We furthermore validate our feature selection method by evaluating the performance of our approach when the CCFs are not selected from the first cluster, but from the top $k$ clusters instead, where $k$ varies from 1 to 5.
-As shown in table \ref{tab:cluster1}, the results indicate that a larger number of kernels does not provide enough object specificity as the performance decreases when more clusters are added.
+We furthermore validate our feature selection method by evaluating the performance of our approach when the CCFs were identified from more than one cluster, and the results are shown in table \ref{tab:cluster1}.
+This experiment shows that large amount of kernels do not provide enough object specificity, and therefore resulting in a similar performance decline as in table \ref{tab:cluster2}, such that performance decreases when more clusters were added.